All Around My Hat (album): Personnel

+Certifications

 Cover version

 In 1996, one of the group's lead vocalists, Maddy Prior, contributed guest vocals to a Status Quo recording of the song "All Around My Hat", and when that band toured England that year with Steeleye Span as support, she joined them on stage to sing it as an encore.
 Released as a single, it reached No. 47.